hamstah/awstools/aws/dump/README.md

 # aws-dump

-Dumps AWS resources to JSON and optionally check if they are managed by Terraform
+Dumps AWS resources metadata to JSON and optionally check if they are managed by Terraform.

 ```
 usage: aws-dump --accounts-config=ACCOUNTS-CONFIG --output=OUTPUT [<flags>]